 Absolutely yes!
 As a matter of fact i always argue that both soups and stews are best the next day after the flavors have had a chance to marry overnight in the fridge.
 They also make great freezer meals, so feel free to make a double batch and freeze for a cold rainy or snowy day.
-You should also try this vegan clam chowder, broccoli potato soup and the best plant based Zuppa Toscana.
+You should also try this vegan clam chowder, broccoli potato soup, vegan cream of mushroom soup and the best ever plant based Zuppa Toscana.

 P.S.
 If you make this recipe please remember to come back here to rate it, snap a photo and tag us with #VeggieSociety on Instagram.